 Avoid Out-of-Pocket Costs for Labs and Tests

-Labs and tests are a routine part of most doctor visits and are rarely questioned.
-Patients tend to assume that anything their doctor orders must be necessary for treatment and, therefore, will be covered by their insurance.
-However, this may not be the case.
+Labs and other tests are a common part of most doctor visits, and their purposes are rarely questioned.
+Patients tend to assume that any test their doctor orders must be medically necessary and, therefore, will be covered by the Health Plan.
+However, this is not the case.

-The Health Plan covers only services that are deemed medically necessary, and this includes testing.
-Before completing labs or tests, you should know the steps you can take to better understand whether they are medically necessary so that you avoid having to pay for expensive tests deemed not medically necessary by the Health Plan
+The Health Plan covers only services that it deems medically necessary, and these include testing.
+Before obtaining labs or other tests, you should know the steps you can take to better understand whether they will be considered medically necessary so that you avoid having to pay out-of-pocket for expensive tests deemed not medically necessary by the Health Plan.

 Talk to Your Doctor

-Discussing with your doctor the details of any recommended labs or tests can give you a more accurate assessment of what the Health Plan might cover and what your out-of-pocket expenses may be.
-The information you gather can also better guide your next steps, which should include working with your doctor to contact the Health Plan as discussed in the Talk to the Health Plan section.
-You can begin the conversation with your provider using the three questions below:
+Learning the purpose of any recommended test can give you a more accurate assessment of what the Health Plan might cover and what your out-of-pocket expenses may be.
+The information your doctor provides can also better guide your next steps, which might include you or your doctor contacting the Health Plan to request a predetermination as discussed in the Talk to the Health Plan section.
+You can begin the conversation with your provider using these five questions:

 - Why are these tests being ordered?